kirscheeh/classificationBenchmark/protocol/protocol.md

 ***Table Time32: Overview of time consumption database creation.*** Time is given  as hh:mm:ss and if needed, the number of days is stated explicitly in front.The time benchmarks can be found in /mnt/fass1/kirsten/result/classification/benchmarks/databases. <br> <br>

 The runtime of BugSeq can not be evaluated accordingly since the cloud service offers no information about the time the classification needed and no custom database is build.

+## Multi Locus Sequence Typing
+Blasting the housekeeping-genes against the samples revealed for each of the chose genes in evey species at least one hit.
+The sequence identities for GridION364 range from 88.831% to 99.045% with an average hit length of 468 nt.
+The hit lengths vary from 311 to 645.
+The greatest e-value is 7.83e-171, the majority of values is 0.0. <br>
+Considering the other CS Even sample, PromethION 365, the MLST blast revealed...

+Blasting the MLSTs against GridION366 shows that for each gene at least one hit.
+The average sequence identity is 85.57% with values ranging from 66.08% to 99.34%.
+The average math length is comparatively small with 363 nt (ranging from 27 nt to 760 nt) compared to the CS Even match lengths.
+The average e-value is 0.25 which again is higher not as good as the e-values for the CS Even samples.
 ## Classification Results
 The following section shows the species in the diagrams that had an abundance of at least one per cent.
 Reads that were not assigned to a species but other taxa, or are below the 1% mark, are summarized in "Others".
 ### Diamond